-In this short article we will learn how to perform body weight dips, a common exercise, often misunderstood, let’s review how to do it –
+In this short article we will learn how to perform body weight dips which is a common exercise that is often misunderstood and performed incorrectly.

 To set yourself for a strong dip your thigh bone (femur) ought to be positioned vertically with the hips back into a hinge (you may bend the knees), torso is angled at 30 or 40 degrees, and chin is in a neutral position (so the neck is not hyper extended or tucked right in).